-AMYLYX PHARMACEUTICALS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors With Losses In Excess Of $100,...
+AMYLYX PHARMACEUTICALS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,...

-Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against Amylyx Pharmaceuticals, Inc. (NasdaqGS: AMLX), if they purchased the Company's securities between November 11, 2022 and November 8, 2023, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+20, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 9, 2024 to file lead plaintiff applications in a securities class action lawsuit against Amylyx Pharmaceuticals, Inc. (NasdaqGS: AMLX), if they purchased the Company's securities between November 11, 2022 and November 8, 2023, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do